MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/android-terms.md

 ## MICROSOFT APPLICATION LICENSE TERMS: MICROSOFT DEFENDER ATP

-These license terms (“Terms”) are an agreement between Microsoft Corporation (or based on where you live, one of its affiliates) and you.
+These license terms ("Terms") are an agreement between Microsoft Corporation (or based on where you live, one of its affiliates) and you.
 Please read them.
 They apply to the application named above.
 These Terms also apply to any Microsoft